Get free advice and support from licensed Oregon Medicare Advisors. Schedule a consultation or give us a call today at (888) 604-0055.

 Making the right Medicare choices from the start is important, but continuing to review your coverage and your healthcare needs is too!
 Every year Medicare has an Open Enrollment Period from October 15 - December 7.
 During this time, those enrolled in Medicare Advantage and prescription drug plans have an opportunity to switch plans without consequence.
 Because these plans change every year and your healthcare needs may too, it’s a good idea to shop around.
 In some cases, people are able to save thousands of dollars!

-There are 97 Medicare Advantage plans available in Oregon, but insurance carriers, pricing, and availability vary by county.
-For example, Multnomah County, OR has 50 Medicare Advantage plans from 12 different insurance carriers and Jackson County has 31 plans offered by 8 insurance carriers (in 2023).
+In 2024, there are 105 Medicare Advantage plans in Oregon, but insurance carriers, pricing, and availability vary by county.
+For example, Multnomah County, OR has 57 Medicare Advantage plans from 12 different insurance carriers and Jackson County has 31 plans offered by 8 insurance carriers.

 Medicare Advantage plans are popular among some Medicare beneficiaries because they bundle together different parts of Medicare (Part A, Part B, and often Part D).
 They also generally have added benefits, like dental, vision, and hearing coverage and fitness perks.
 Many Medicare Advantage plans also have $0 premiums, and 70% of Medicare Advantage enrollees are on zero-premium plans.
 Unfortunately, it’s commonly misunderstood that Medicare Advantage plan holders must still pay their Part B premiums, so these plans aren’t “free.”